StonyBrookNLP/PoMo/README.md

 ### Post-Modifier Generation Task

    Post-modifier is a short phrase that comes after an entity in a sentence to describe the entity in detail.
 It can be found easily in many news articles.
-For eaxmples, in the below sentence, `the MIT professor and antiwar activist` is the post-modifier of `Noam Chomsky`.
+For eaxmple, in the below sentence, `the MIT professor and antiwar activist` is the post-modifier of `Noam Chomsky`.

    >Noam Chomsky, the MIT professor and antiwar activist, said Dr. Melman helped mobilize what once was weak and scattered resistance to war and other military operations.